Pilatus PC-24: Flight testing

 The first flight of the prototype had been originally anticipated to take place in late 2014, but this was delayed.
 On 11 May 2015, P01 conducted its first flight from Buochs Airport, Switzerland, for a total of 55 minutes.
 The occasion marked the start of test flights for the aircraft's two-year certification campaign.
 At the time, type certification and initial deliveries were anticipated for 2017.

 On 16 November 2015, P02, the second prototype, performed its maiden flight, lasting for 82 minutes; by this date, P01 had accumulated a total of 150 flying hours and had performed over 100 flights.
 In May 2016, P01 took a brief intermission in the test program to appear on static display at EBACE; by this point, P01 and P02 had accumulated more than 500 flight hours between them.
 During EBACE 2016, it was commented that the program was on track and test flights had been free of surprises; during a transatlantic crossing to the US, P02 had achieved a cruise speed in excess of 800 km/h, which was better than expected.

 The PC-24 flight-test fleet was completed with the addition of the third prototype of P03 in March 2017; by May they had logged 950 flights and 1,525 hours.
 In August 2017, Williams International received type and production certification from the EASA and FAA for its FJ44-4A-QPM while the three test aircraft accumulated over 1,700h of flight tests, on schedule for certification and introduction in the fourth quarter.

 By October 2017, more than 2,000 hours had been flown, with the P01 prototype flying 626 times and 900 hours.
 The P03 prototype will complete a functional and reliability program, including 150 hours over six weeks before certification is completed and initial deliveries commence.

 Type certification was granted on 7 December 2017, as placarded at the April 2018 AERO Friedrichshafen.

 The three prototypes flew 2205 hours including icing conditions and very hot temperatures, outside its flight envelope, bird strikes, structural stress tests and noise tests before it received EASA and FAA type certification on 7 December 2017.
 Its performance goals were met or exceeded, like its maximum speed raised from 425 to 440 kn.

 In the fourth quarter of 2018, the aircraft was certified by EU and US air authorities to land on and take off from dry sand or gravel runways.
-Australian RFDS was scheduled to start medevac in 2019.
+Australian Royal Flying Doctor Service was scheduled to start medevac in 2019.

 Transport Canada certification was awarded on 27 June 2019.

 In February 2020, the design was approved for rough field operation, certifying the aircraft to operate to and from grass, wet earth and snow-covered surfaces, following a multiyear certification campaign.